jonDomino/halftime_game/CODE_REVIEW.md

    - Hard to test and maintain

 2. **Repeated Code in `app/plots/tempo.py`**
-   - Expected TFS calculation duplicated (lines 147-160 and 270-286)
+   - Expected TFS calculation logic could be extracted to service
-   - Residual calculation logic is verbose and could be extracted
+   - Residual calculation logic is verbose and could be extracted to service
+   - Subplot creation logic could be separated from main plot logic

 3. **Session State Management Scattered**
    - `completed_games`, `not_started_last_check`, `plot_containers`, `error_log` initialized in multiple places